securibee/focus-first-input/README.md

 # Focus first input 🐝

-An extension to improve productivity by adding first input selection functionality.
+An extension to improve productivity by adding first input focus functionality.
-I'm sure you've seen the sites where you can use `/` to select the first input, usually the search box to navigate quickly.
+I'm sure you've seen the sites where you can use `/` to focus the first input, usually the search box to navigate quickly.
 This extensions attempts to mimic just that.

 ## Features